infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 ### Domain and DNS model

 Choose a stable hostname for Infumap under a domain you control (for example, `infumap.yourdomain.tld`).
+Although not technically required, using a name you control reduces the risk of accidentally connecting to infrastructure controlled by someone else.

 If you also want VPN-only Grafana, choose a second hostname (for example, `grafana.yourdomain.tld`).